-The ICC Institute of World Business Law is a think-tank that provides research, training and information to the legal profession concerned with the development of international business law.
+The ICC Institute of World Business Law is a think-tank providing research, training and information to the legal profession concerned with the development of international business law.

 The ICC Institute’s main objectives are to foster wider knowledge and the development of the law and practices of international business, through close cooperation and discussions between practitioners and scholars and through training and research.

-The Institute’s Council is made up of 36 eminent lawyers from all parts of the world. through its network of members, the ICC Institute of World Business Law constitutes a forum for all practitioners who are interested in the practice, study and development of international business law.
+The Institute’s Council is made up of over 40 eminent lawyers from all regions of the world.
+Through its network of members, the ICC Institute of World Business Law constitutes a forum for all practitioners who are interested in the practice, study and development of international business law.